eimoriafe/LabREQ/User guide.md

 | Applicant Name | Full name of applicant | ✅ |
 | Request Type | Select from dropdown list of test types | ✅ |
 | Notes | Optional additional information | ❌ |
+# N.B Other mandatory classified fields not included here

 ### **Menu Sections:**
 - **Dashboard:** Summary view of all requests by status.